K2Silver/Demeter/README.md

 	}
 	```

 	Replace `YOUR_AWS_KEY_HERE` and `YOUR_AWS_PASS_HERE` with the IAM access key ID and secret password copied from the DynamoDB user setup section.
 More information can be obtained from the [IAM console](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
 Use `us-east-1` for `YOUR_REGION_HERE` (since Amazon Alexa seems to only support this region reliably).
 Then, rename the `config_template.json` to `config.json`.
-This file will be used the python code to authenticate itself to the DynamoDB database.
+This file will be used in the python code to authenticate itself to the DynamoDB database.

-### 3.1 C# Application Setup
+### 3.2 C# Application Setup

-1. Communicating with iRobot Create 2
+1. The C# application is built using Visual Studio.
+Open the Visual Studio project `/src/DeliveryRobot/DeliveryRobot.sln` and build the project.
+All of the code to run the Python scripts are contained in the project.

 # Running the Program

-## 1. Run Mbed Code
-## 2. Run Python Sandwich Maker Servo
+## 1. Run Python Sandwich Maker Server

+Run the `sandwich_maker.py` file from the `/src/sandwich_maker` directory.
+Make sure that `COM_PORT` variable in the Python script matches the COM port number of the mbed.
+Ensure that the `config.json` has the correct key and password to access the DynamoDB database.

+TODO: SCREENSHOT CORRECT BEHAVIOR

-## 3. Start Robot Application
+## 2. Start Robot Application

+Connect the computer running the C# application to the Create 2 robot using the provided USB connector.
+Build and start the C# GUI Application DeliveryRobot using Visual Studio.

+TODO: SCREENSHOT CORRECT BEHAVIOR

+Select the correct COM Port from the dropdown menu.

+TODO: SCREENSHOT

+Enter "Row" and "Column" values for the map of the area.
+Click "Generate".
+This generates a matrix of square buttons as shown below.

+TODO: SCREENSHOT AFTER GENERATE

+Clicking on a square turns it into a dark square, which represents a wall.
+Clicking on it again will turn it into a "Start" or "Finish" block.
+There can only be one "Start" block, which designates the location of the sandwich maker.
+There can be multiple "Finish" blocks, depending on how many destinations are allowed.
+Since these maps become tedious to generate, the "Export" button allows saving maps as text maps.
+These maps can then be imported later using the "Import" button.

+TODO: SCREENSHOTS FOR SELECTING START AND FINISH

+Click the "Start" button.
+The Python script should run every 10 seconds (which opens a python script window) to check for any updates to the DynamoDB database.

+## 3. Alexa Interaction

 TODO: Diagram showing the interaction methods.

 ## Gallery